CiscoDevNet/devasc-code-examples/readme.md

 1. Clone the repository.
 For example, `git clone https://github.com/CiscoDevNet/devasc-code-examples.git`.
 2. Change to the directory that contains the code files: `cd devasc-code-examples/`.

-## Setup Python Virtual Environment
+## Set up a Python Virtual Environment

 You want to work in a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) so that you can be certainly only the required dependencies are installed and used for this project.